apmlabs/ace-box/user-skel/ansible/roles/demo-monaco-gitops/files/repos/monaco/README.md

 Click on `Save`

-This will now scan all the repositories in the `demo` organization in gitea, and look for a `monaco.Jenkinsfile`, and if found it will process it.
+This will now scan the `monaco-gitops` repository in the Gitea `demo` organization, look for a `monaco.Jenkinsfile` and if found it will process it.

-After a minute, if you go into Jenkins in the `demo-monaco-gitops` folder and open the `ace` folder, you will find one repository listed: `monaco`.
+After a minute, if you go into Jenkins in the `demo-monaco-gitops` folder, you will find one repository listed: `monaco-gitops`.

 Open this repository and you will see two branches listed:

 ![Pipelines](assets/jenkins_ace_onboarding_pipeline.png)

-One is the master branch, which we consider our `Production Gold Config`, aka what we currently have deployed in prod.
+One is the `main` branch, which we consider our `Production Gold Config`, aka what we currently have deployed in prod.

 The other branch is our new onboarding branch.
 Open up the pipeline in Jenkins and follow its progress: